thoughtbot/kumade/README.md

 ## Usage

 kumade will deploy to any Heroku remote in the repo.
-For example, if you have a remote named "bamboo":
+For example, if you have a remote named "staging":

-    $ bundle exec kumade bamboo
+    $ bundle exec kumade staging

 or